fasrc/User_Codes/Parallel_Computing/GPU/OpenACC/README.md

 ## **Example:** SAXPY in Fortran and OpenACC

-Here we us OpenACC to perform a SAXPY operation in Fortran.
+Here we use OpenACC to perform a SAXPY operation in Fortran.

 ```fortran
 module mod_saxpy